openhealthcare/opal/doc/docs/reference/upgrading.md

     django-celery-results==2.0.0

-The django celery admin command is no longer available change your celery deployment command from `python manage.py celery worker -l info` to `celery -A opal.core worker -l INFO`
+The Django Celery admin command is no longer available change your Celery deployment command from `python manage.py celery worker -l info` to `celery -A opal.core worker -l INFO`

 Add the below to your settings.py.